martinlangee/Bootstrap-Cookbook/README.md

 WBS Training Project

 ## Explanation
+I'm first of all not a web designer but a developer so I tried to implement the given design template (see [sample screen](./SampleScreen.png)) as close as possible.
-The design is implemented using manly grid styles from the Bootstrap library.
+The implementation uses manly grid styles from the Bootstrap library.

 The site shows a recipe that you select from the menu on the upper left side.
 The menu is adapted from a component taken from here: https://bootstrap-menu.com/detail-multilevel.html.
 The menu content is created dynamically by reading and interpreting the recipe data stored in the file 'recipe-data.js'.